DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Finance-utilities-connections.md

 ---

 ## Financial utilities connection
-When the bank statements are to be imported via the periodic task [Import bank statements via financial utilities connection](Bank-statement-import.md), the applicable connection type must be setup using the **Financial utilities connections** page.
+When the bank statements are to be imported via the periodic task **Import bank statements via financial utilities connection**, the applicable connection type must be setup using the **Financial utilities connections** page.

 **Financial utilities connections** are used in the following:
 1. Assigned to the applicable [Bank accounts](Bank-accounts.md).